Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

-The Health and Wellbeing Board of Croydon Council met on Wednesday 24 January 2024 to discuss and progress the refresh of the Joint Local Health and Wellbeing Strategy (JLHWS) for 2024-2029.
-The Board reviewed the draft strategy, which outlines five key priority areas, and agreed on the next steps for consultation and finalisation.
+The Health and Wellbeing Board met on Wednesday 24 January 2024 to discuss winter pressures, the Better Care Fund, and the refresh of Croydon's Joint Local Health and Wellbeing Strategy.
+The Board noted progress on the Frontrunner programme and discussed the South West London Integrated Care System restructure.

-Better Care Fund 2023/24 Quarter 2 Report: The Board reviewed the Better Care Fund (BCF) Quarter 2 Submission for Croydon to NHS England.
-Croydon was meeting all national conditions for the BCF and was on track to meet three out of five national metrics.
-The Board resolved to sign off the BCF Quarterly submission.
+The Board reviewed the Better Care Fund (BCF) 2023/24 Quarter 2 Submission for Croydon to NHS England.
+Daniele Serdoz, Acting Deputy Director of Primary and Community Care Transformation – Croydon, reported that Croydon was meeting all national BCF conditions.
+The BCF plan included a demand and capacity analysis with minor adjustments made as necessary.
+Croydon remained on track to meet three out of five national metrics: discharges to a normal place of residence, falls prevention, and residential admissions.
+The Board resolved to sign off the BCF Quarterly submission for 2023/24 to NHS England.

-Joint Local Health and Wellbeing Strategy (JLHWS): Healthwatch Croydon Community Engagement Session - Summary Report: The Board reviewed the findings and recommendations from the community engagement session undertaken by Healthwatch Croydon.
-The Board resolved to note these findings and recommendations and agreed to their inclusion in the draft JLHWS consultation document.
+Edwina Morris, Healthwatch Croydon Chair, and Gordon Kay, Healthwatch Croydon Manager, presented the findings and recommendations from the community engagement session.
+Shifa Sarica, Principal in Public Health, confirmed that the recommendations had been considered and actions taken.
+The Board resolved to note the findings and recommendations and agree to their inclusion in the draft JLHWS refresh consultation document.

 Attendees